mch360/glaze_layer_analysis/README.md

 # glaze_layer_analysis
 Python code for WOM2021 paper "understanding the role of glaze layer with aligned images from multiple surface characterization techniques"

-Sample input data provided in /300C_plate for charactreization results of 300C fretting result of 310S stainless steel.
+Toy input data will be provided in later release.

 Corrent version: 1.0